If you’ve been in endurance sports for more than five minutes, someone has asked you if you use Strava or TrainingPeaks (or both).

 - Race preparation and goal-setting

-Strava Analytics
+Strava analytics

 While Strava does offer some performance metrics and analytics tools, it is often more focused on the social aspect of tracking workouts.